 In August of 1963 O’Hare made the move to Cocoa Beach Florida with his good friend and business partner Rick James and opened a shop called James & O’Hare.
 Pat and Ricky made boards for about a year before Ricky got home sick and moved back to California and the South Bay to work for Greg Noll.
 O’Hare stayed and changed the name to O’Hare Surfboards.
 A few years later O’Hare sold his shop to Jacobs and took off chasing waves in Barbados for a year.
 When he came back O’Hare worked for Oceanside, Bunger, Greg Noll (actually shaping some of Da Cats) and then some freelance work for Fox before returning to shape his own O’Hare label in the 80’s to present day.

-Pat O’Hare was inducted into the East Coast Surfing Hall of Fame in 1996.
+Pat O’Hare was inducted into the East Coast Surfing Hall of Fame in 1996, the Ironman in 2007, and the International Surfboard Builders Hall of Fame in 2017.